-The Tampa Port Authority was created in 1945 by the Florida Legislature through Chapter 95-488, Laws of Florida (also known as the "Enabling Act").
-The Enabling Act gives the port the right to acquire property through eminent domain, purchase, gift, grant, franchise, lease or contract.
-It is empowered to fix uniform rates and charges for wharfage and dockage and has responsibility for planning and implementing plans for the long-range development of the facilities and the movement of cargo through the port.
-In 2013, the port rebranded itself as Port Tampa Bay.
+The Tampa Port Authority was created in 1945 by the Florida Legislature and was proud to celebrate its 75th anniversary in 2020.
+Chapter 95-488, Laws of Florida, also known as the "Enabling Act", gives the Port Authority the right to acquire property through eminent domain, purchase, gift, grant, franchise, lease or contract.
+It is empowered to fix uniform rates and charges for wharfage and dockage and has responsibility for planning and implementing plans for the long-range development of the facilities and the movement of cargo through the Port.
+In 2013, the Port Authority rebranded itself as Port Tampa Bay.